Car bomber targets Chinese Embassy in Kyrgyzstan

 BEIJING, Aug.
 30, Kyodo

-A suspected suicide bomber on Tuesday rammed a car through the entrance of the Chinese Embassy in the Kyrgyzstan capital of Bishkek, injuring at least three people, a Chinese official said.
+A suspected suicide bomber on Tuesday rammed a car through the entrance of the Chinese Embassy in the Kyrgyzstan capital of Bishkek, injuring at least three people, with both countries describing it as a terrorist attack.

 The three people at the embassy sustained minor injuries by the morning attack and China has already asked Kyrgyzstan authorities to "quickly get to the bottom of the incident," Foreign Ministry spokeswoman Hua Chunying said at a regular press briefing.